 So now when you are aware of the positive sides of quartzite, it’s time to see how this natural stone from India can be creatively used in home design for an ultimate transformation.
 Let’s begin with flooring.

 Quartzite flooring is one extensive application of this tough natural stone from India.
 It can be either used in a single shade or you can even go for two contrasting shades of quartzite too.
 Another popular interior application of quartzite is kitchen countertops along with vanity tops in bathrooms.

 Backsplash and kitchen islands are other kitchen-based stone installations for which, quartzite is a great material.
-With proper sealing, quartzite countertops performs really well in kitchens and bathrooms even if they frequently come in contact with acidic stuffs, oils, greasy substances, foods and many other fluids.
+With proper sealing, quartzite stone countertops performs really well in kitchens and bathrooms even if they frequently come in contact with acidic stuffs, oils, greasy substances, foods and many other fluids.

 Sealing also makes the stone resistant to scratches and doesn’t allow the dirt to settle on the countertop.
 Quartzite naturally doesn’t support bacterial growth and this feature is further enhanced by sealing, ensuing longevity of the quartzite installation.

-Likewise, wall cladding and bathtub surrounds are other preferred applications of quartzite inside homes.
+LLikewise, wall cladding and bathtub surrounds are other preferred applications of quartzite inside homes.
 Quartzite is also profusely used to create fireplaces in gothic style or large residences.
 A relatively newer application is, however, feature wall, is gaining a lot of popularity these days and thankfully, quartzite has all the potential to be chosen as an ideal material for this wonderful installation.

 To conclude, it can be said that quartzite stone with its mesmerizing looks of marble and toughness of granite is just the perfect natural stone from India for your home contraction or the next renovation project.
 With little care and easy maintenance, it can definitely keep gracing your home interiors for many decades after its installation.